101 ETF Lessons Every Financial Advisor Should Learn

 One of the best examples of this pitfall comes from the FTSE China 25 Index Fund (FXI).
 The fund has just 27 holdings with the top ten receiving more than 60% of total assets.
 This makes for a generally non-diverse product, the exact opposite of what most ETF investors look for, but because FXI has been around since 2004, it was able to garner a fair amount of assets which had a snowball effect for the future.
 There are a number of better options for Chinese exposure, but you have to be willing to look for them.
 This example can be generalized to the industry as a whole, as this same mistake is made with countless other asset classes and investments.
 As a good rule of thumb, you should always explore similar funds, despite their size, prior to investing.

 Bottom Line: Total assets under management should not be the only factor you consider when making an investment decision between products from the same category.

 Emerging market investing has become a staple for any long-term portfolio, as the growth that these economies can potentially offer has been far too enticing for most investors to pass up.
 As these respective nations begin to develop and expand, there is one inevitable trend that will emerge: infrastructure.
 With soaring populations, increased urbanization, and rapidly developing economies, a solid infrastructure is a must.

-There are now a number of ETFs to play the developing infrastructure of several emerging markets, and it seems likely that this number will only grow in coming years.
+There are now a number of ETFs to play the developing infrastructure of several emerging markets, and it seems likely that this number will only grow in the mid 2010s.
 For the time being, investors can make a play on this important sector for India with INXX, Brazil with BRXX, and China withCHXX, as well as a more general emerging market base with EMIF.